Shurun-Wang/Shurun-Wang.github.io/_pages/about.md

         <br>
         <em> IEEE Journal of Biomedical and Health Informatics </em>, 2022 <a href="https://github.com/Shurun-Wang/MFTCAN-KNR">[code]</a>
         <p></p>
-        <p> We propose a multi-feature temporal convolutional attention-based network (MFTCAN) for estimating upper limb motion angles based on sEMG signals.
+        <p> We propose a multi-feature temporal convolutional attention-based network (MFTCAN) to estimate the joint angles. <br>
+          We develop a joint training mechanism that integrates MFTCAN with traditional statistical algorithms such as KNR and SVR.
 </p>
     </div>
 </div>